-The seasonally adjusted series of CPI for All Urban Consumers (CPI-U) for subcategories at all display level are obtained from the BLS Online Databases.18 The raw data contains 318 series, which are recorded on a monthly basis and spanned the period from January 1947 to August 2022.
+The seasonally adjusted series of CPI for All Urban Consumers (CPI-U) for subcategories at all display level are obtained from the BLS Online Databases.
+The raw data contains 318 series, which are recorded on a monthly basis and spanned the period from January 1947 to August 2022.
 Notice that the raw dataset doesn't include an indicator for the expenditure categories.
-We manually merge the raw dataset with the table of content of CPI entry level items19 by entry level item (ELI) code, the series description and universal classification (UCC) codes, if necessary.20
+We manually merge the raw dataset with the table of content of CPI entry level items by entry level item (ELI) code, the series description and universal classification (UCC) codes, if necessary.
+The interpretation of the content of th